 You may or may not know that arrival by car to the Cinque Terre can be a bit hairy and anything but convenient.
-The roads are very narrow and winding, parking is extremely limited (due to the unique geography) and also quite expensive, and the historic centers of the villages are pedestrian-only.
+The roads are very narrow and winding, parking is extremely limited (due to the unique geography) and also quite expensive, and the historical centers of the villages are pedestrian-only.

 My advice?
-Ditch the car before hitting the Cinque Terre.
-If that’s not feasible, you can do the next best thing and park it at the brand spanking new underground parking garage at the La Spezia Centrale train station for €18 per day (or €8 for a half-day).
+Ditch the car before hitting up the Cinque Terre.
+If that’s not feasible, you can do the next best thing and park it at the brand new underground parking garage at the La Spezia Centrale train station for €18 per day (or €8 for a half-day).
 Keep in mind that rates might be higher during peak months like July and August.
 You’ll definitely want to reserve your parking space online in advance (as when it’s busy the garage fills up).
 Keep in mind that you’ll have to “check-out” of the parking garage by noon on your day of departure (if you go beyond this time then you’ll be charged for an extra half-day).
 This place is pretty avant-garde for these parts with an elevator that will take you directly to the station, restrooms, 64 closed-circuit cameras to monitor the garage, PIN code access (to both the restrooms and the garage in nocturnal hours) and full automation.
 Of course, you’ll still want to follow common sense rules of thumb like locking things up and not leaving valuables in sight.

 After parking you can hop on the Cinque Terre Express train to the Cinque Terre.
 To reach the Cinque Terre villages from the La Spezia Centrale train station, travel time is as little as…

 - Vernazza: 18 minutes